Americans for the Arts Privacy Statement

 Information We Collect

 Americans for the Arts collects the following types of personal information: names (individual and organization), titles, postal and e-mail addresses, phone and fax numbers, and billing information.
 We use this information to reply to inquiries and process billing and business requests related to program participation, including listservs, membership, donations, purchases, and online communications.
 This information will only be accessed by appropriate Americans for the Arts staff and the occasional third party as described below.
-Basic contact information collected, excluding e-mail address will be shared via roster to all meeting attendees.
+Basic contact information collected, excluding e-mail address will be shared via roster to all meeting attendees and meeting exhibitors.
 To suppress your contact information from being included in any meeting roster e-mail us.
 Americans for the Arts, like many nonprofits, occasionally rents its postal address lists to carefully selected like-minded organizations.
 To suppress your name and address from these lists, please e-mail us and place "Suppress Mail List Rental" in the subject line and include your Name and Address in the body.

 When you submit information via web forms, it is used to provide you with services which you have requested from us.
 By submitting data via web forms on our website(s), you consent to share your data in accordance with the guidelines of this privacy statement.
 If you require information about the data we've collected to process your online request please e-mail us for information.